|Marisa Brooks, Center Director

 |Jennifer Duncan, Student Services Coordinator

 Jennifer Duncan has been the Student Services Coordinator at INTERLINK for four years.
 She believes that the best part about her job is meeting all of the students and learning about their cultures.
 Jennifer was raised in a multi-cultural home with a mother who was an ESL teacher.
 She came to Terre Haute, IN in 1998 to study Psychology at Indiana State University.
 She is very happy to share her experiences at ISU with new and prospective students.
 Jennifer’s job at INTERLINK gives her the opportunity to help students in a variety of ways.
-In her free time she enjoys photography and spending time with family and friends.

 |Kylie Carrithers, Instructor

 Kylie Carrithers is very excited to be an instructor at INTERLINK, where the staff are committed to preparing students for the realities of university life here in the US.
 Before coming to INTERLINK, she taught English as a Second Language at Indiana State, and is familiar with what ISU professors are looking for from international students.
 She has also spent time abroad, both as a student in a Spanish immersion program in Spain, and as a teacher at Rajabhat Mahasarakham University in Thailand.
 Kylie’s Master’s degree is in Teaching English as a Second Language from Indiana State, where she also earned a B.A. in Cross-Linguistics, which combines linguistics with a foreign language.
 As a graduate student, Kylie served on the board of INTESOL, the local affiliate of ESL teachers in Indiana.
-In her free time, she enjoy spending time with her family, and relaxing in front of a good TV show.

 |Megan Whitehead, Instructor

 After earning a Bachelor’s Degree in International Studies and Spanish from Indiana University, studying abroad in Sao Paulo, Brazil, and earning a Master’s Degree in TESOL/Linguistics from Indiana State University, Megan Whitehead landed a great career opportunity at INTERLINK.
 After teaching Spanish at ISU during 2012-2013, she felt the curriculum at INTERLINK provided more opportunities for her to develop as a teacher.
 Having studied abroad has enabled her to relate to the students and support them throughout their time at INTERLINK.
 Being from Terre Haute and having studied at ISU, INTERLINK has given Megan a chance to share her knowledge and experiences with students, as well as prepare them for a future at ISU.
-In her spare time, she enjoys collecting rare and international currency, and spending time with her husband, step-children, and their two furry family members.

 |Michael Mutti, Instructor

 Having taught English in Europe and Asia for several years, Michael Mutti is excited to be teaching in the “foreign country” of the United States of America, once again.
 His M.A. is in Applied Linguistics, and before that he earned his B.A. in English Literature and German while studying in Wisconsin, where he survived the cold winters.
 Micheal really enjoys INTERLINK’s project-oriented learning and its mix of international students.
-In his free time, he enjoys wrestling with foreign languages and discovering the hidden charms of Indiana and the Midwest.